ayanover/JetBrainsPMC/README.md

 Then, after switching to VS, I opened the app, and everything worked just fine

-Another problem was that I encountered was the formatting.
+Another problem that I encountered was the formatting.
 Even though I was processing everything alright.
 The output was starting to have weird gaps after some lines as visible below
 ![image](https://github.com/user-attachments/assets/fcbffb53-1476-4634-bb5a-511a931a5c9b)